Introduction to Team Engine's Automations

 Editing Automated Messages

 People tend to be associated with other individuals that share the same skillset.
 Using your employees' personal networks to find qualified applicants is a successful method to find new hires.
 Team Engine offers employers the option to utilize their employees' personal networks with the use of an automatic referral system.
 With automated referrals, you no longer need to remember to bring up the program with employees every month or worry about tracking and administering a referral program.
-To learn more about how to set this up, read our Lesson on applicant sourcing
+To learn more about how to set this up, read about Employee Referrals

 With all of this in mind, it's time for you to see how automation can save you time to focus on the perfect candidates.
 Now that you don't have to review hundreds of unqualified applicants or call dozens of people to screen them and set up interviews, it's time to improve the overall hiring process.
 You can read our ultimate hiring guide here.